rewanthtammana/sigstore-the-easy-way/README.md

 The guide is live at [https://rewanthtammana.com/sigstore-the-easy-way](https://rewanthtammana.com/sigstore-the-easy-way)

-This book aims to be the most straightforward guide to getting started with sigstore & supply chain security.
+This book aims to be the most straightforward guide to getting started with sigstore, software signing & securing supply chain security.

 ## Copyright